yoanesber/TypeScript-JWT-Auth-Demo/README.md

 ### 🐳 Run Using Docker

-To build and run all services (PostgreSQL and NodeJs app):
+To build and run all services (PostgreSQL and TypeScript app):

 ```bash
 make docker-up